Stand Up (Jethro Tull album): Critical reception and legacy

 Stand Up received mixed reviews upon its release, but more recent evaluations praised the album as a whole, for the production and musicianship.

 The 1969 Rolling Stone review was quite positive, stating that the album "has a fairly low raunch quotient, true to form, but it is quite marvellous" and also that "the album is not really funky; rather, it is a meticulously crafted work (no sterility implied) which deserves careful listening.
 At a time when many of the established stars are faltering, it is a particular pleasure to hear an important new voice."
 The contemporary Disc and Music Echo review was less favourable; it considered the expensive cover the "most impressive" part of the album and Jethro Tull a good live band but still incapable of producing a "musically interesting" release.
 American critic Robert Christgau reiterated his dislike of the band, but judged the album "adequate" in his Village Voice review.

 A retrospective AllMusic review was positive, saying that the band had "solidified their sound" with the album, bringing an "English folk music" influence to several of the songs, atop an overall blues rock foundation.
 Sean Murphy of PopMatters more emphatically wrote that Stand Up was a "meaningful document from what turned out to be a very transitional moment in rock history... a document created in a rapidly closing artistic window, pre-prog but post-British blues and psychedelic rock."
 He praised the musicianship of the players and remarked the first examples of "the first-rate lyricist Anderson would quickly become."
 The Record Collector review highlights how "the album captured the band on a vertiginous upswing, jubilant with confidence following the drafting in of guitarist Martin Barre" and contained "a fresh batch of diverse but uniformly strong compositions".

-It was voted number 513 in Colin Larkin's All Time Top 1000 Albums 3rd Edition (2000).

-A variety of rock artists have cited Stand Up as an all-time favourite album over the years, including Pearl Jam's Eddie Vedder, Aerosmith's Tom Hamilton, Joe Bonamassa, and Joe Satriani.
+A variety of rock artists have cited Stand Up as an all-time favourite album, including Pearl Jam's Eddie Vedder, Aerosmith's Tom Hamilton, Joe Bonamassa, and Joe Satriani.
+Black Francis of Pixies also spoke glowingly of the album, commenting, "Stand Up is the [Jethro Tull] record that moves me the most.
+It's only their second album and they're still kind of scruffy.
+There's a heavy rock influence but they had that English thing going on, you know, university dudes who were really into folk music.
+It didn't seem like an affectation to me – it still seems real".
 During an interview with BraveWords in 2015, Anderson selected Stand Up as his favourite Tull album: "I suppose if you were to really twist my arm, I would probably go back to 1969, with the Stand Up album, because that was my first album of first really original music.
 It has a special place in my heart."
 Barre and Bunker have also ranked it as being among their favorite Tull albums.
+It was voted number 513 in Colin Larkin's All Time Top 1000 Albums 3rd Edition (2000).